flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/settings.md

 [//]: # (!!! warning "")

 [//]: # (    This feature is only available in the [Development Version]&#40;../../fbw-versions.md#development-version-recommended&#41;)
+!!! warning "Navigraph Options"
+    This feature is only available in the [Development Version](../../fbw-versions.md#development-version-recommended)

 #### GSX Integration
 These options are separate to provide you with the flexibility to choose what to sync with GSX and what not to sync.